Invoking iperf3

 --bind-dev dev

-bind to the specified network interface.
+Bind to the specified network interface.
 This option uses

 SO_BINDTODEVICE, and may require root permissions.
 (Available